JDevlieghere/InTeXration/docs/install.md

 - pdflatex (part of TexX Live)
 - pip

 We're assuming `python3` refers to the right version.
-Make sure by running `python3 --version `.
+You can check your python version using the `python3 --version ` command.
+It should say something like `Python 3.x.x`.
 Use pip to install the required python packages:

 ```bash
 pip install -r requirements.txt